yaminiduraisingam-env/env0-AWS-CDK-POC-CloudFormation-Custom-Flow-/README.md

 ## What gets deployed

-A single CloudFormation stack (named WesternUnionCdkPoc) containing about 25
+A single CloudFormation stack containing about 25
 resources:

 - A VPC with two public subnets across two availability zones, an internet